5 Free Linux screenshot tools | How to take a screenshot in Linux?

 After you are done editing your image you can save it by clicking on the File menu at the top right corner of the toolbar.

-How to take the Linux screenshot using command?
+How to take the Linux screenshot using the command?

-It has the ability to take a screenshot by using a set of commands.
-It also allows you to take a screenshot of the active window, the entire screen or even a portion of the screen.
+It can take a screenshot by using a set of commands.
+It also allows you to take a screenshot of the active window, the entire screen, or even a portion of the screen.

 To install ImageMagic, you need to install the required packages by running the following command.